• Skip to main content

 What to See on the Arena Floor

 The Colosseum was designed with 80 entrances as part of a crowd control system to ensure a fast and organized start to the games.
-Each entrance was numbered to allow spectators to access their designated seat as quickly as possible.
+Each entrance was numbered to allow spectators to access their designated seats as quickly as possible.

 During the gladiator games, the gladiators would enter the arena through the Gate of Life and exit that way—if they survived.
-Those who perished in battle, would be removed from the stadium through the Gate of Death.
+Those who perished in battle would be removed from the stadium through the Gate of Death.

 As you step out onto the reconstructed arena floor, you will get an amazing 360-degree view of the Colosseum.
-You can also see the reconstructed trap door used to bring animals or slaves onto the arena.
+You can also see the reconstructed trap door used to bring animals or slaves into the arena.
 But perhaps coolest of all, you’ll get a close look at the complex underground systems of the Hypogeum, or Underground, that played such a key role in the daily events.

 Top Colosseum Tours